Lim-Hong-Ying/MAD-P03-Group-GG/README.md

 - Validate and key in the required information including card details and delivery method.
 - Click on the Checkout button to complete the purchase.
 - Should the financial instituition in which your card has been registered with (card issuer), requires additional verification such as 3D Secure, you will be prompted by Stripe to perform additional actions.

+## Chat Guide
+  #### Chat List
+   - Press the "+" button to add other users to your chat list.
+   - Press and hold on a user in your chat list to remove them from your list (you can always add them back).
+   - Press the search 🔍 bar to search for any users in your chat list.
+   - Number of unseen messages will be displayed for each chat <br>
+  #### Chat
+   - Type a message and press ➢ button to send
+   - Press the "+" button to send a picture from your phone's gallery
+   - Status of the other user will be displayed at the top, below their name <br>
+  #### Things to note
+   - If you are in any chat page your status would be changed to "online".
+   - Once exiting any of the chat pages (e.g. Return back to homepage), your status would be changed to "offline" and other users can see your last seen date and time.

 ## Disclaimer
 Before you proceed with our service, do read and agree to our [Terms and Conditions](https://cashshope.japaneast.cloudapp.azure.com/tnc), as well as [Privacy Policy](https://westwq.github.io/MADPrivacy/).